 When you have a colonoscopy done, or any other colon cancer screening test, the gastroenterologist looks for polyps.
 What exactly is a polyp?

 A polyp is a small abnormal growth that can appear on the inner colon lining, also called the large intestine, and it sticks out into the colon passageway.
 Polyps can be raised or they can have a flat surface.
 The flat polyps are smaller and harder to see and are more likely to be pre-cancerous than the raised polyps.
 They can range in size and quantity and can grow anywhere in the colon.
-The most common place for polyps to grow is the lower part of the colon.
+The most commonplace for polyps to grow is the lower part of the colon.
 It is also possible for a person to have more than one polyp.
-The polyps can be classified three different ways: benign, meaning they are not cancerous; pre-cancerous, meaning they could become cancer, or they are already cancerous.
+The polyps can be classified in three different ways: benign, meaning they are not cancerous; pre-cancerous, meaning they could become cancer, or they are already cancerous.
 These polyps can be removed during a colonoscopy, which is also a test used to check for colon polyps.
 Polyp removal is an important tool in preventing colon cancer.

 Am I At Risk for Colon Polyps?
 Anyone can get colon polyps, but the items listed below might put you at higher risk.